FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Review_Screen](./screenshots/y-verify_selections.png)

 Note that in case of an
-overvote, the review screen will say, simply, "overvote".
+overvote, the review screen will say "Overvote for this contest".

 ![Overvote Screenshot](./screenshots/21-overvote_for_this_contest.png)